 - Swim with dolphins and learn about conservation, their environment, and welfare at Delphinus Puerto Morelos.

 - Faro Inclinado, also known as the Puerto Morelos Leaning Lighthouse, is still active.
 During Hurricane Beulah in 1967 part of the foundation was destroyed causing the light house to lean.

 - Puerto Morelos is the only harbor in Quintana Roo accessible by large ships.
-The port was booming in the 1920’s shipping chicle, a resin used to make chewing gum.
-There was an abundance of the resin, produced from Sapodilla trees found throughout the forests in Puerto Morelos.
+The port used to ship chicle, a resin used to make chewing gum, was booming in the 1920’s.
+There was an abundance of the resin produced by Sapodilla trees found throughout the forests in Puerto Morelos.
 Unfortunately, the demand of the port was short-lived.
 A more affordable, synthetic base replaced the resin in the mid 1900’s and Puerto Morelos returned to a sleepy fishing village.

 - Since opening in 2014, the Grand Residences has been the top resort in Puerto Morelos.